QCDIS/DevOpsTutorial/README.md

 You may follow these instructions depending your OS: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

 ## Usage of OpenStack on EOSC
-* Open the EOSCs providers OpenStack dashboard on this URL: https://stack-server.ct.infn.it/dashboard/project/
+Open the EOSCs providers OpenStack dashboard on this URL: https://stack-server.ct.infn.it/dashboard/project/.
-* You will need to log in with via EGI SSO
+You will need to log in with via EGI SSO.

-* On the dashboard go to instances and select "Launch Instance"
-* Fill in the required fields.
+On the dashboard go to instances and select "Launch Instance" and fill in the required fields.

 Note depending on the provider there may be small variations.

 Important! create and save the generated key

-*  Change the permissions to the downloaded key:
+Change the permissions to the downloaded key:
 ```Bash
 chmod 400 demo.pem
 ```
-* ssh into the newly created VM:
+ssh into the newly created VM:
 ```Bash
 ssh ubuntu@<IP> -i demo.pem
 ```

-* Try a sudo command:
+Try a sudo command:
 ```Bash
 sudo apt update
 ```